-Everyone wants to go straight to, “Where do I land a client?”
+Everyone wants to go straight to, “Where do I land freelance clients?”

-First, to land a client (in most cases) there are a few things you need to do to land a client.
+First, to land a client (in most cases) there are a few things you need to do to.
 To set yourself up for success, first, you need to build a solid foundation.
 To do that, build an actual business with a strategy and plan to follow.
 So you don’t run around on a hampster wheel spinning and spinning.

 You need the right strategy for you, and your goals to take action.
-If you want to learn more about building a solid foundation for your business so that you CAN land a client, sign-up for the Freelance Crash Course where I go over this in-depth!
+If you want to learn more about building a solid foundation for your business so that you CAN land freelance clients, sign up for the Freelance Crash Course where I go over this in-depth!

 - Prep and plan to figure out your goals, how much time you have to devote to your business, and when you will work on your business.